 Don’t worry, you are not alone!
 Contrary to what we see in the media and porn, climaxing for most women is not easy.
 There is an emotional, mental, and physical aspect to sex and reaching a satisfying orgasm can be influenced by a lot of outside factors.
 Some of these factors include stress, anxiety, hormone levels, diet, medication, lack of lubrication, and lack of communication with your partner.

 That said, there are a few things you can do to achieve orgasm.
 First, explore your body and learn what you like, and try clitoral stimulation.
-Second, think outside the box: incorporate sex toys, use lubricant, try fantasizing, and communicate what feels good with your partner before and during sex.
+Second, think outside the box: incorporate sex toys, use lubricant or a pleasure gel, try fantasizing, and communicate what feels good with your partner before and during sex.

-If you’ve tried exploration and are still concerned, you can always talk to your doctor or a psychologist.
+If you’ve tried exploration and direct clitoral stimulation and are still concerned, you can always talk to your doctor or a psychologist.
 Don’t be afraid to ask the question!